norayehia/Blood___Bank/README.md

 A new Flutter application.

 ## Getting Started
-With team  NoraYehia,Hayam,
+With team  NoraYehia,Hayam,Ahmedsheta

 ![33](https://user-images.githubusercontent.com/52428892/178899713-44b83b5a-b44c-4c75-ac68-bb3b6c004748.png)
 ![44](https://user-images.githubusercontent.com/52428892/178899715-fec218a2-bc0a-499c-8a96-9f9cf04a84e6.png)
 ![11](https://user-images.githubusercontent.com/52428892/178899725-d58b481f-f648-44f4-a02a-cf7cd5abe050.png)
-Ahmedsheta

 This project is a starting point for a Flutter application.
 //1homecolumn(expand1stackimg,button)(2expand3card)(3txtwelcome)>place,ldonor,enter

-//databasehelper to define bathto databaseurl phpmyadmin ,method that deal with it login,save,register
+(((//databasehelper to define bathto databaseurl phpmyadmin ,method that deal with it login,save,register

 //2utiles/ network >>inthispage method to getdata to list to use this list to listview like wemade with data get from sqliteapp

-//3models >class of user id,name,...,method to convertjson and from json//class post
+//3models >class of user id,name,...,method to convertjson and from json//class post)))

 //screens
 //acount (column(circlavatarimg,row(circle,txt),repeatrow)
 //contact imgwith 2button